The NHL has moved to Edmonton. But questions remain about bubble access and the upcoming season.

 “The four teams we have here now are focused on it and are providing the info we need in case we can make it happen and we are in communication with the Canadian government,” Daly said.

-So far, bubble has worked in the postseason.
+So far, the bubble has worked in the postseason.
 But Daly said it did not seem like a viable concept for staging an entire season.

 “I don’t think the same bubble concept would work,” Daly said of next season, which is tentatively scheduled to start Dec.
 1. “Because for this one, we are talking about players and teams [right now] kind of being in a bubble for an extended period of time if they are successful, for two-plus months, which is a long time to be in a bubble and certainly we understand that and when you get to a regular season context, if you are doing that, that is every team with kind of the same parameters and that probably doesn’t work.”

-Daly said instead, the league will have to see if some sort of variation of the bubble concept will be necessary.
+Daly said instead, the league will have to see whether some sort of variation of the bubble concept will be necessary.
 The NHL knows it might need to use a bubble again, but Daly said the league has not made any decisions on next season yet.

 In the meantime, the league will be learning from the experience of other fall sports, including football.
-The NFL will be one of the biggest sporting experiments amid the pandemic, with no bubble concept being implemented.
+With no bubble, the NFL will be one of the biggest sporting experiments amid the pandemic.
 Some teams plan to allow some fans in their their stadiums, while most, at least at the start of the season, are allowing none.

 “I think we can learn a lot from them, as they’ve learned a lot from us at this point,” Daly said.
 “It is really a process that we have to be cognizant what is going on from a global perspective of the pandemic and vaccine and fans in buildings and all that stuff, but we also have to be pay attention to what is going on in other sports and what is working and what is not working and you know how we plan for next season.”